-The school year is flying by.
-The winter holidays are right around the corner.
+By November, the school year is flying by and the winter holidays are right around the corner.
 With two major holidays and a few days off of school, November is a short month.
 These favorite elementary music activities are multitasking lessons to help you be efficient with your limited class time.

-November Holidays | USA
+November Holidays & Observances

 - November 11 – Veterans Day

-- November 28 – Thanksgiving
+- November 26 – Thanksgiving

 - Native American Heritage Month

 - American Recycles Month

 Native American Heritage & National Drum Month go well together and can easily be recognized simultaneously in the elementary music classroom.